PierreSenellart/provsql/doc/source/user/querying.rst

   semantics), over cyclic data *without* an absorptive provenance class, or on PostgreSQL versions before 15
 * ``INTERSECT``
+* ``EXCEPT ALL`` over provenance-tracked relations: SQL removes as many copies of a row as the right-hand side has, without saying which, so the copies it keeps have no provenance of their own.
+Use ``EXCEPT``, which returns the same rows whenever the left-hand side has no duplicates, or ``NOT IN`` / ``NOT EXISTS``
 * **Outer joins with a provenance-tracked relation on a null-padded side**, beyond the supported two-relation shape (see :doc:`the chapter on NULLs <nulls>`): refused with an explicit error;